-For the year ended December 31, 2020, Gran Tierra recorded ceiling test impairment losses of \$560.3 million as a result of lower oil prices.
+For the year ended December 31, 2021, the Company had no ceiling test impairment losses.
+There was \$560.3 million of ceiling test impairment losses for the year ended December 31, 2020, and no ceiling test impairment losses for the year ended December 31, 2019.
 The Company follows the full cost method of accounting for its oil and gas properties.
 Under this method, the net book value of properties on a country-by-country basis, less related deferred income taxes, may not exceed a calculated "ceiling".
 The ceiling is the estimated after-tax future net revenues from proved oil and gas properties, discounted at 10% per year.
-In calculating discounted future net revenues, oil and natural gas prices are determined using the average price for the 12-month period prior to the ending date of the period covered by the balance sheet, calculated as an unweighted arithmetic average of the first-day-of-the-month price for each month within such period.
-That average price is then held constant, except for changes which are fixed and determinable by existing contracts.
-Therefore, ceiling test estimates are based on historical prices discounted at 10% per year and it should not be assumed that estimates of future net revenues represent the fair market value of the Company's reserves.
-In accordance with GAAP, Gran Tierra used an average Brent price of \$43.43 per bbl for the purposes of the December 31, 2020 ceiling test calculations (December 31, 2019 - \$64.20 per bbl).
-There was no ceiling test impairment for the year ended December 31, 2019.
-Gran Tierra's total proved oil and gas reserves decreased 4% from the prior year.
+In calculating discounted future net revenues, oil and natural gas prices are determined using the average price for the 12 months prior to the ending date of the period covered by the balance sheet, calculated as an unweighted arithmetic average of the first day-of-the month price for each month within such period.
+That average price is then held constant, except for fixed and determinable changes by existing contracts.
+Therefore, ceiling test estimates are based on historical prices discounted at 10% per year, and should not be assumed that estimates of future net revenues represent the fair market value of the Company's reserves.
+In accordance with GAAP, Gran Tierra used an average Brent price of \$68.92 per bbl for of the December 31, 2021 ceiling test calculations (December 31, 2020, and 2019 - \$43.43 and \$64.20 per bbl, respectively).